 Gorffwysta'r Chwarelwr (Quarrymans Rest) is a delightful and well presented stone cottage with all your home comforts.
 Ideally located in the Heart of the Snowdonia National Park providing a great base from which to explore everything on offer.
 The cottage has recently been refurbished to an excellent standard throughout and comfortably sleeps 3 so is ideal for a couple or small family and a maximum of 2 dogs are welcome.
-There is a well equipped kitchen, well appointed bathroom with bath & shower, enclosed rear courtyard garden and off road private parking for 2 cars.
+There is a well equipped kitchen, well appointed bathroom with bath & shower, enclosed rear courtyard and fenced garden and off road private parking for 2 cars.

 Features & Facilities include: